Astroua/aws_controller/README.md

 ```
 These two calls are equivalent, and will install CASA 4.3 on a new image.
 By default, the original image is ubuntu 14.04 (ami code from us-west-2 or Oregon region).
 *Note: A timestamp is attached to the image name provided.*

+When completed, you should see a new image registered on the AWS EC2 console.

 Developers
 ----------